A teacup sitting on top of two books

 The common cold can be caused by several viruses, but the symptoms are the same: sore throat, runny nose, malaise, cough, a low-grade fever, and body aches.
 If you’re an adult, you’re likely to get between two and four colds a year.
 Your kids are likely to get colds more frequently.
 In fact, kids under two years old typically get eight to ten colds a year!

 The human body is designed to function best within a certain temperature range.
-The average “normal” body temperature is 98.6 degrees F.
+The average “normal” body temperature is 98.6 F.

 A older couple suffering from a cold